ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 ~~~~
 {: #arch-fig title="Host Software Layering in a Workload Identity Architecture."}

-How the workload obtains its identity information and interacts with the agent is subject to different implementations.
+How the workload obtains its identity credentials and interacts with the agent is subject to different implementations.
 Some common mechanisms for obtaining this initial identity include:

-* File System Projection - in this mechanisms the identity is provisioned to the workload as an entity in the filesystem.
+* File System - in this mechanism the identity credential is provisioned to the workload via the filesystem.
-* Local API - the identity is provided through an API such as a local domain socket (such as SPIFFE and QEMU guest agent) or local network API calls (for example Cloud Provider Metadata Server).
+* Local API - the identity credential is provided through an API, such as a local domain socket (for example SPIFFE or QEMU guest agent) or network API (for example Cloud Provider Metadata Server).
-* Environment Variables - identity may also be injected into workloads using operating system environment variables.
+* Environment Variables - identity credential may also be injected into workloads using operating system environment variables.

 ## Server